department-of-veterans-affairs/vets-website/content/pages/education/work-learn/workstudy.md

 ### How do I get these benefits?

 You'll need to apply for the work-study program.
-[Download a copy of the Application for Work-Study Allowance](http://www.vba.va.gov/pubs/forms/VBA-22-8691-ARE.pdf).
+[Download the Application for Work-Study Allowance](http://www.vba.va.gov/pubs/forms/VBA-22-8691-ARE.pdf).

 Get in touch with the Regional Processing Office that handles your claim if you have questions.
 Veterans with disabilities related to their service (called service-connected disabilities) rated at least at 30% may be considered first.
 [Contact your Regional Processing Office](http://www.benefits.va.gov/gibill/regional_processing.asp).

 ### What kind of job can I get?
 Under VA's work-study program, you can:
 - Work at a VA facility
-- Work at Department of Defense, Coast Guard, or National Guard facilities that oversee MGIB-SR or REAP
+- Work at Department of Defense, Coast Guard, or National Guard locations that oversee MGIB-SR or REAP
 - Work at a state Veterans agency to help Veterans get VR&E benefits
 - Work at a Center of Excellence for Veteran Student Success to support the academic, financial, physical, and social needs of Veteran students
 - Work in a cooperative program carried out jointly by VA and an institution of higher learning